 - Personal Impact – in this dimension you will need to demonstrate that you can have impact on people around you.
 Think about the times when you could persuade somebody of your idea or course of action

-- Leadership / Teamwork – here you will need to demonstrate your leadership skills.
+- Inclusive Leadership / Teamwork – here you will need to demonstrate your leadership skills.
 Think about times you worked in a team and had to achieve something challenging together with your teammates

 Again, even though 90% of candidates devote most of their preparation time to prepare for the Business Case interview, Personal Fit is as important!
 As former McKinsey interviewers, we’ve seen it too many times that the candidate rocked the Problem Solving interviews, yet didn’t score high enough on Experience interviews and was not extended an offer.
 So, do prepare your stories in advance and spend time thinking about them!